We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-What to know: This conditioner claims to be free of silicons, parabens, formaldehyde, and animal product ingredients.
-The high-quality formula does come at a higher price than most drugstore brands.
+What to know: This conditioner claims to be free of silicones, parabens, formaldehyde, and animal product ingredients.
+The high quality formula does come at a higher price than most drugstore brands.

 Details: This paraben-free formula works to control oil in your hair between washes.
 The nettle soaks up oil on your scalp, while the rest of the ingredients work to preserve hair’s shape and texture between washes.
 Unlike most dry shampoos, this one claims to control oil and shine even when you apply it to wet hair.

 What to know: This formula also claims to regulate oil production to change the amount of oil your scalp produces.
 This claim may be unfounded, but most happy reviewers who used the product to control an oily scalp didn’t seem to mind.